extenda/shared-workflows/generic/k6-cloud-run-job/README.md

 ## Slack reporting

 Opt in with `slack-notify`.
-The action reads the run back from the SRE API — the same record it just uploaded — and posts through `extenda/actions/slack-notify`.
+The action posts whether the execution succeeded or failed through `extenda/actions/slack-notify` — it does not read the summary back from the SRE API, so it needs only `slack-service-account-key`, not a service account to mint an SRE API token.

 ```yaml
       - uses: extenda/shared-workflows/generic/k6-cloud-run-job@v0